aadiBhor/saels_analysis/README.md

 This project performs exploratory data analysis (EDA) on a sales dataset to uncover trends, patterns, and actionable business insights.
 The analysis is implemented in Python using the `pandas` and `matplotlib` libraries in a Jupyter notebook.

 ---
-# 📊 Sales Data Analysis Project

-This project focuses on analyzing historical sales data to derive insights into customer behavior, product performance, and revenue trends.
-It uses Python for data cleaning, transformation, and visualization in a Jupyter notebook.

----

 ## 📌 Table of Contents